awsdocs/amazon-ecr-user-guide/doc_source/logging-using-cloudtrail.md

 + All API calls, including calls from the Amazon ECR console
 + All actions taken due to the encryption settings on your repositories
-+ All actions taken due to lifecycle policy rules, including both successful and unsuccessful actions
++ All actions taken due to lifecycle policy rules, including both successful and unsuccessful actions **Important**
+Due to the size limitations of individual CloudTrail events, for lifecycle policy actions where 10 or more images are expired Amazon ECR sends multiple events to CloudTrail\.
+Additionally, Amazon ECR includes a maximum of 100 tags per image\.

 When a trail is created, you can enable continuous delivery of CloudTrail events to an Amazon S3 bucket, including events for Amazon ECR\.
 If you don't configure a trail, you can still view the most recent events in the CloudTrail console in **Event history**\.
 Using this information, you can determine the request that was made to Amazon ECR, the originating IP address, who made the request, when it was made, and additional details\.